pantheon-systems/documentation/source/content/guides/integrated-composer/01-introduction.md

 ### Drupal with Integrated Composer

-- Follow the [Drupal on Pantheon](/drupal) doc to create a new Drupal site with Integrated Composer built in.
+- Follow the steps to [create a new CMS site](/add-site-dashboard) to spin up a new Drupal site with Integrated Composer built in.

 - To upgrade or migrate an existing site to Drupal with Integrated Composer, visit the [Migrate to Drupal](/drupal-migration) guide.